Thomas-Schatz/scone-phobia/README.md

 ```
 cp ./scone_phobia/config.yml.example ./scone_phobia/config.yml
 ```
+In particular, make sure that **the last three entries** in the 'results-file-columns' field of your config file correspond to the 'BY' columns  of your task (i.e. speaker, previous phone and next phone), **listed in the same order as they appear in your ABXpy results file**.

 Finally make sure that the `scone_phobia` module is on your PYTHONPATH (no actual install is needed, although an appropriate `setup.py` could easily be written if somebody wants a hard install):
 ```